Baltimore Car Accident Attorney

 If you were in a car accident that you believe was someone else’s fault, you will typically need to prove the other party’s negligence.
 There are four elements to a negligence claim:

 - Duty.
 You must first prove that the other driver owed you a duty of care.
-This is usually straightforward, since every driver owes all other motorists and pedestrians a duty to operate his or her vehicle in a careful manner.
+This is usually straightforward, since every driver owes all other trucks, motorcycles, and pedestrians a duty to operate his or her vehicle in a careful manner.

 - Breach.
 Next, you must prove that the other driver breached his or her duty.
 Many disputes over liability in car accident cases center on this issue.
 A driver can breach the duty of care by failing to drive in a careful manner.
 This includes speeding, failing to signal a turn or lane change, or texting and driving.